AlexanderSvl/CarTradeWebsite/README.md

 Use the following commands to run the project on your machine:

-Backend: Open the .sln file and run the project from visual studio. \\n
+Backend: Open the .sln file and run the project from visual studio. <br />
 Frontend: ```ng serve```

 ### Used technologies